 You’ve Ditched Dairy.
 But Which Plant-Based Milk is Best for the Environment?

-When it comes to the environment we all want to choose foods that do the least damage to our climate.
-One thing that is clear: Non-dairy milk is better than dairy for the environment, since the amount of water, grain and land, machinery, and CO2 emissions involved in raising cows is one of the highest contributors to global warming, according to scientific research.
-According to a study from the University of Oxford done in 2018 a single glass of dairy milk results in almost three times as much greenhouse gas emissions and nine times more land use than the equivalent glass of plant-based milk.
-Although non-dairy is better for the environment, each plant-based milk has a unique environmental impact to consider.
-Here's the low-down on your favorite cereal partner, milk or smoothie enhancer, or straight up sip.
+When it comes to the environment, we all want to choose foods that do the least damage to our climate.
+One thing that is clear: Any dairy-free plant-based milk is better than cow's milk for the environment, since the amount of water, grain and land, machinery, and greenhouse gas emissions involved in raising cows is one of the highest contributors to global warming, according to scientific research.

 Almond Milk has one of the lowest greenhouse gas emissions and uses less land than dairy milk but almond milk is known for its high water usage.
 Almond milk requires more water than any of the other dairy alternatives: It takes 130 pints of water to produce a single glass of almond milk.

-About 80% of the almonds used for milk in the US are grown in California, but in the hot climate, the water consumption of the almonds creates a lot of stress on the dry, arid land, especially during heatwaves and fires that are persistently devastating California.
+About 80 percent of the almonds used for milk in the US are grown in California, but in the hot climate, the water consumption of the almonds creates a lot of stress on the dry, arid land, especially during heatwaves and fires that are persistently devastating California.

 Coconut sounds like a vacation drink: It looks like something a caveman (or woman) would have loved.
 Hearty, romantic, with a beautiful tree to call home!
 But the story is nothing short of sweatshop conditions, in countries with poor populations where pickers get paid less than a dollar a day.